 One of the things that can really get your trip off to a bad start is missing a flight or having your luggage miss a flight.
 I recommend a minimum of 2 hours for a layover and if you are connecting to a smaller airline or going through a large airport (like London Heathrow or Dallas or Newark…) then allow even more time.
 Smaller airlines may be cheaper, but they also aren’t as reliable and can take longer to get your luggage to you if your luggage doesn’t arrive at the airport with you.
 (There were 2 ladies on one of my tours who went without their luggage for 4 days!)
 Then of course if you are going through a large airport, you most likely will have to go to a different terminal which can take a considerable amount of time and if your first flight is late, then you’re likely to miss your second flight.
 (Another 2 ladies missed a day tour they had scheduled prior to joining my tour.)
 Is it really worth it to save an hour at an airport when you are going on a trip that is a week or more long?

-I recommend going to the site Trip Advisor and looking for flights from your home city (or a near by city) to your destination (or a near by destination) and trying to find the flight that has the least connections with the appropriate amount of time for layovers.
-You can check the box on the left for 2 stops (don’t go for more stops than necessary just to save money –> it can ruin your vacation!), use the sliders to set the earliest departure time and latest arrival time.
+I recommend going to the site Trip Advisor and looking for flights from your home airport to your destination and trying to find the flight that has the least connections with the appropriate amount of time for layovers.
+You can check the box on the left for 2 stops – don’t go for more stops than necessary just to save money –> it can ruin your vacation!

 But I do not recommend purchasing your flight on this site or any other site that you use for comparison.
 I would recommend going to the major airline site and book the flight on their site.
 If you book on the airline site directly, 1) you have a person to talk to if there is an issue regarding your flight, 2) you can usually pick your seats and 3) you can sign up for miles.
 For instance, if you are flying from Dallas to Glasgow and American Airlines is the flight from Dallas to London (it says “operated by” below the flight), then go to the American Airlines website and search for flights from London to Glasgow.
 If you can’t find the same price on line, call them and ask for the specific times you saw on trip advisor and see what price they can come up with.